Caffè Vivace is committed to presenting events that are fun, friendly, and enjoyable for all participants.

 This includes creating an atmosphere that is harassment-free.
 All event participants are required to adhere to our code of conduct to participate.

-Caffè Vivace recognizes that criticism of politics and religion is common and healthy discourse.
+Caffè Vivace recognizes that criticism of politics and religion is a common and healthy discourse.
 However, the harassment of individuals for his or her political or religious beliefs will not be tolerated.
 Racist, sexist, homophobic, or transphobic conduct will not be tolerated.

 Failure to abide by our event code of conduct will result in ejection from the event without a refund at the sole discretion of the event organizers.